Star Fox Zero: Development

 Lead Star Fox Zero producer Shigeru Miyamoto demonstrates the game behind closed doors at E3 2014.
 The game was one of three projects he demonstrated at the show, alongside Project Guard and Project Giant Robot.

 The game's development began with experimentation on leftover assets from a never-released Star Fox game for the Wii that had been worked on by a small group since about 2008.
 The Wii project never took form because, in the words of series creator Shigeru Miyamoto, the team could not come up with enough compelling new ideas for it.
 The game's existence was confirmed in a press sheet on June 8, two days before E3 2014 began.
 During the Electronic Entertainment Expo on June 10, Time leaked information about the game in the morning, then Nintendo announced the title publicly, and Nintendo's E3 presentation again hinted at its further details later.
 During an interview with Wired, Miyamoto expressed his desire to work with external developers for faster completion of the project.

-In an interview with GameSpot, Miyamoto revealed that both Project Guard and Project Giant Robot were connected to Star Fox for Wii U in some fashion.
+In an interview with GameSpot, Miyamoto revealed that both the Project Guard and Project Giant Robot tech demoes shown off alongside Star Fox for Wii U were connected in some fashion.
 During a Nintendo Direct presentation in March 2016, Project Guard was formally revealed as Star Fox Guard, and bundled both digitally and as a physical copy alongside Star Fox Zero.
-Project Giant Robot was never released and was canceled in 2017.
+Project Giant Robot was never released, officially being canceled in 2017.

 Miyamoto stated that the game's main storyline and overall presentation were structured episodically, taking inspiration from the 1960s television series Thunderbirds, with the main missions featuring traditional Star Fox gameplay acting as "primetime programming", while side-missions featuring more quirky, experimental gameplay mechanics (such as those found in Project Guard and Project Giant Robot) act as "late-night programming".
 Yusuke Hashimoto of PlatinumGames said they were approached by Nintendo about co-developing the game after requesting to add an Arwing-themed bonus level to Bayonetta 2.
 Hideki Kamiya of PlatinumGames had also previously expressed his desire for Nintendo to approach them about developing a new Star Fox game.
 According to Nintendo, the story of Zero is neither a prequel or a sequel to previous Star Fox games.